 - One-year assistantship with possibility of second year within Career and Professional Development

-The GA is required to attend (and will be paid for) all training sessions.
-CPD provides the GA with expertise, both through intensive workshops before the academic year begins, and throughout the year via monthly topical meetings.
+The GAs is required to attend (and will be paid for) all training sessions.
+CPD provides GAs with expertise, both through intensive workshops before the academic year begins, and throughout the year via monthly topical meetings.
 Mandatory training sessions will be held in August prior to classes beginning.

-Submit a resume to LionJobs by Sunday, March 17.
-Search for Position ID #71998.
-Interviews with qualified applicants will be conducted during the week of March 25.
-Any questions about this opportunity can be directed email@example.com or 310.338.2871.
+Submit a resume to LionJobs by Sunday, April 19.
+Search for Position ID #2244.
+Any questions about this opportunity can be directed firstname.lastname@example.org or 310.338.2871.